The government has this month extended the deadline for registering an intention to settle from 31 May 2018 to 30 September 2018.

 The above example is very much at the simple end of the spectrum.
 Matters become far more involved for taxpayers where open enquiries exist, interest has been accruing on the outstanding loan and/or accelerated payments have already been paid, to name but a few.

 Even if taxpayers pay all the tax demanded under the 2019 Loan Charge, that does not mean the EBT structure automatically comes to an end, meaning professional trustee fees amongst other costs may continue to accrue on a yearly basis.

 There is an obligation for all those involved in the tax avoidance scheme (the employer, the trustee and the employee) to report its existence to either the employer or HMRC, as dictated by the legislation.
 Financial sanctions apply for non-compliance.

 What can be done?

 Taxpayers have limited options.
-A settlement opportunity is available; however, for those that wish to take part, interest must be registered with HMRC by 31 May 2018.
+A settlement opportunity is available; however, for those that wish to take part, interest must be registered with HMRC by 30 September 2018, extended from the initial deadline of 31 May 2018.
 As may be expected, the settlement opportunity does not contain many incentives

 There are ways of managing the liability that will arise under 2019 Loan Charge, or dealing with the liability before 5 April 2019, which we can advise on.